dorjeduck/minbpe.mojo/README.md

 ## Available Tokenizer

-Tokenizers in `minbpe.mojo` are implemented by confirming to the `TokenizationStrategy` trait, which defines the required methods around tokenization processes.
+Tokenizers in `minbpe.mojo` are implemented by confirming to the `Tokenizer` trait, which defines the required methods around tokenization processes.

-- **BasicTokenizationStrategy**: Implements the BasicTokenizer, the simplest implementation of the BPE algorithm that runs directly on text.
+- **BasicTokenizer**: Implements the BasicTokenizer, the simplest implementation of the BPE algorithm that runs directly on text.
-- **RegexTokenizationStrategy**: Implements the RegexTokenizer that further splits the input text by a regex pattern, which is a preprocessing stage that splits up the input text by categories (think: letters, numbers, punctuation) before tokenization.
+- **RegexTokenizer**: Implements the RegexTokenizer that further splits the input text by a regex pattern, which is a preprocessing stage that splits up the input text by categories (think: letters, numbers, punctuation) before tokenization.
 This ensures that no merges will happen across category boundaries.
 This was introduced in the GPT-2 paper and continues to be in use as of GPT-4.
 This class also handles special tokens, if any.
-- **GPT4TokenizationStrategy** to be implemented
+- **GPT4Tokenizer** to be implemented

 ## Quick Start

-- First make sure you have [Mojo 24.3](https://docs.modular.com/mojo/manual/get-started/) installed.
+- First make sure you have [Mojo 24.4](https://docs.modular.com/mojo/manual/get-started/) installed.
 - In addtion you need to install the Python library `regex`.
 We rely on `regex` because Mojo currently lacks a powerful native regular expression library.
 Mojo's ability to utilize Python libraries allows us to enhance functionality in this way.
 For information on this powerful language feature, see the [Python Integration](https://docs.modular.com/mojo/manual/python/) section in the official Mojo documentation.

  ```bash